 What is anxiety doing to us does not refer only to emotional stress, but it can have physical consequences as well.
 The feeling of extreme anxiety can make us change our behavior for the worse, or even develop another illness.

-Despite the fact that some anxiety disorders can be easily treatable, the majority do not take any steps to deal with it in a proper way.
+Despite the fact that some anxiety disorders can be easily treatable, the majority do not take any steps to deal with them in a proper way.
 They either do not recognize the seriousness of the situation or have qualms about the environment’s reaction.

-4. World mental health statistics place the US in third place when it comes to the biggest burden of anxiety disorders.
+4. World mental health statistics place the US in the third place when it comes to the biggest burden of anxiety disorders.

 The situation is the same when it comes to depression, while China and India are in the top two, respectively.
 The US is also in the top three countries regarding the number of schizophrenia and bipolar disorder cases.